Businessin30days is experienced in tech repair and offers expert advice on starting and running a business.

-Here are a few places you can find phones eligible for repair:
+Here are a few places you can find phones eligible for repair.

 Amazon has many options for cheap, used, and broken phones.
 There is also a rating system for each seller, which offers some type of credibility.
 This will help you make sure that you don't get lied to, sold the wrong device, or sold a device that doesn't turn on.
 You can bookmark the Amazon page for each device that you want to fix and monitor the fluctuation of the prices.

 eBay is a great option because it allows you to either bid on a broken phone or buy one directly.
 There is a huge selection of items from all around the world to choose from.
-It also has a money back guarantee; if the product you ordered doesn't match the description, eBay will refund your money with absolutely no need for communication with the seller.
+It also has a money-back guarantee; if the product you ordered doesn't match the description, eBay will refund your money with absolutely no need for communication with the seller.
 This is what brings me to eBay every time.
 Bookmark a few search queries for the devices in your niche and monitor the prices.

 Craigslist is a great option if you want to stay local or need to buy phones on short notice.
 You can pay cash and negotiate prices with the seller.
 However, it does have its downfalls; you aren't exactly sure of the quality of the product you are buying, and the seller can leave you in the dark and disappear shortly after the sale.
 Be cautious with this route—you might either find garbage or find gold.

-Don't Buy Too Many Phones at Once!
+Don't Buy too Many Phones at Once!

 Make sure to purchase one phone at a time and master the repair process for each one individually.
-This way you are not hit by a significant loss if you find that the cell phone repair industry is not for you.
+This way, you are not hit by a significant loss if you find that the cell phone repair industry is not for you.
 Having three or four devices in your inventory means that you can easily get sidetracked once you get stuck on a particular problem.
 Remember not to give up and to continue researching if you have issues with a particular repair.

-Repair Old Phones for Friends and Family
+Repairing Old Phones for Friends and Family

 This is a pretty neat trick.
 If you have friends or family with older smartphones that are in your niche, you can offer to fix their old or broken devices for free.
-This not only gives you a free device to work on, but also gives you the chance to experience the entire process of working with a customer, from start to finish.
+This not only gives you a free device to work on but also gives you the chance to experience the entire process of working with a customer, from start to finish.

-Make Sure to Test Everything Beforehand
+Make Sure to Test

-Gather Your Equipment Together and Get Started
+Gather Your Equipment and Get Started

 Once you have purchased your first practice phone, it is time to get started!
 Just make sure that you have the right parts and equipment to begin your cell phone repair business.